Brain Structure & Brain Tumor, Its Signs, Symptoms & Causes

 Brain tumours are a mass of cells that grow in the brain.
 They can be malignant or benign.
 Benign tumours grow slowly and remain small in size.
 Malignant brain tumors can grow rapidly.
 About 40% of brain tumours are benign.

-The brain tumor may originate in the brain (the primary brain tumor) or it starts elsewhere in the body such as a lung or breast cancer and spreads to the brain (the metastatic tumours).
+It may originate in the brain (the primary brain tumor) or it starts elsewhere in the body such as a lung or breast cancer and spreads to the brain (the metastatic tumours).
 This depends on whether the tumour is a primary brain tumour, meaning it originates in the brain, or elsewhere.The metastatic tumours are malignant.
-The reasons/causes of primary brain tumours are unknown.
+The causes of primary brain tumours are unknown.

 The content on this website is reviewed regularly and is updated when new information is made available.
 The information provided is neither intended nor implied to be a substitute for professional medical advice.
 You should always seek the advice of your Doctor.